SFH-Foundation/sfhfoundation/docs/videos/start-now.md

 Human beings are driven to higher consciousness by prayer, meditation and a host of creative pursuits, all of which reflect our yearning to return to a blissful state of contented happiness - paradise.
 It is ultimately supreme consciousness that we all desire, here and now.

-To live fully in presence, we must accept responsibility for their intentions and action.
+To live fully in presence, we must accept responsibility for our intentions and action.
 Through submission, we come to realize that the direction of the life-force in human beings is towards experiencing the mysterious grace of Sacred Presence.
-If there is a purpose in life it is **to know that life is eternal and intrinisically utterly perfect**, irrespective of short term human perception.
+If there is a purpose in life it is **to know that life is eternal and intrinisically utterly perfect**, irrespective of short-term human perception.

 <div markdown="1" class="card video sidebar center gemoji center-content">